 Adding further convenience for the learner is the fact that microlearning modules are shorter; this means they are easy to download and to navigate.

-It Benefits Those with Short Attention Spans
+It Benefits Those With Short Attention Spans

 As for educators or trainers, they can be at peace knowing they don’t have to rush through lessons or push learners with a short attention span to be observant.